Graph Unlearning: Evaluation

 \subsection{Evaluation of Model Utility}

-Next, we evaluate the model utility of different graph unlearning methods.
-We conduct the experiments on five datasets and four GNN models.
+Next, we evaluate the model utility of different graph unlearning methods. \autoref{table:node_unlearning_utility} (the red ground columns) shows the experimental results for node unlearning.
 For a fair comparison, we also apply \optaggr for \random.